 - HPLC-DAD: allows the quantification of daidzein by UV detection, particularly suitable for concentrated extracts and simple matrices.

-- LC-MS/MS: liquid chromatography coupled with mass spectrometry for increased sensitivity, even at very low concentrations or in complex matrices.
+- LC-MS/MS: Liquid chromatography coupled with mass spectrometry for increased sensitivity, even at very low concentrations or in complex matrices.

 A preliminary extraction (hydroalcoholic or enzymatic) is often necessary, followed by purification or SPE treatment, depending on the nature of the sample.

-Daidzein dosage can be performed on many matrices:
+Daidzein can be measured in many matrices:

-- Soybean extracts, kudzu, red clover
+- Extracts of soy, kudzu, red clover

-- Food supplements (capsules, powders, tablets)
+- Dietary supplements (capsules, powders, tablets)

 - Fermented products (tofu, tempeh, miso, natto)